Context-Specific Causal Discovery for Categorical Data Using Staged Trees: CONTEXT-SPECIFIC INTERVENTIONAL DISCREPANCY

-The proof of the above proposition can be found in the Appendix and follows directly from Definition~\ref{def:cid}.

-As described \cite{Collazo2018} and detailed in \cite{Varando2021}, every DAG model over a categorical random vector can be written as a staged tree with variables ordered as one of the topological orders of the DAG.
-We can thus always transform DAGs into statistically equivalent staged trees and compute the CID between the two equivalent staged trees as explained above.
+Notice that CID can also be used to compare categorical causal DAGs, since we can always transform a DAG $G$ to its equivalent staged tree representation $T_G$.
 In order to compare CID and SID we perform a simulation study where we sample uniformly DAGs over $5$ binary variables and compute their CID and SID.
-The results are reported in the two dimensional density and scatter plot in Figure~\ref{fig:density}.
-We can see that there is a high correlation between the two measures thus highlighting that CID is a sensible measure that could be used not only for non-symmetric models, but also for symmetric ones based on DAGs.
+The results are reported in the two-dimensional density and scatter plot in Figure~\ref{fig:density}.
+We can see that there is a high correlation between the two measures thus highlighting that CID is a sensible measure that could be used not only for non-symmetric models but also for symmetric ones based on DAGs.

-\section{Simulation experiments}
+\section{SIMULATION EXPERIMENTS}

 We perform a simulation study to evaluate the feasibility of the proposed approach and to demonstrate its superiority with respect to the classical DAG algorithms under the assumption that the true model is a staged tree.

-We simulate data from randomly generated staged trees model with different degrees of complexity: number of stages per variables ($k \in \{2,3,4\}$) and number of possible levels per categorical variable ($l \in \{2,3,4\}$).
-We consider models with $2,3,4$ and $5$ variables, and sample sizes ranging from $100$ to $10000$ observations.
-For each parameters' combination we perform $100$ repetition of the experiment each time randomly shuffling the order of the variables to eliminate any possible bias of the search heuristics.
+We simulate data from randomly generated staged tree models with different degrees of complexity: number of stages per variable ($k \in \{2,3,4\}$).
+We consider models with $3, \ldots, 6$ binary variables, and sample sizes ranging from $100$ to $10000$ observations.
+For each parameters' combination, we perform $100$ repetition of the experiment each time randomly shuffling the order of the variables to eliminate any possible bias of the search heuristics.